How Do Betta Fish Reproduce? In A Splendor Of Beauty!

 Sometimes, the male or female isn’t ready to reproduce so it can cause problems.

 The female may inspect the bubble nest that the male built.
-If she doesn’t like it then she will start tearing apart to show the male that it needs to be better.
+If she doesn’t like it then she will start tearing it apart to show the male that it needs to be better.

 When the male builds it to her approval, then she will go through the basic mating process described above.